chungnho/love-at-first-byte/recipes/chinese/black_bean_beef_flat_rice_noodles.md

 - Check salt level (it was a tad salty last time so this has the sauce halved)
 - Add sugar gradually
-- Maybe use some chicken bouillion / stock instead of just water at step 8.
+- Maybe use some chicken bouillon / stock instead of just water at step 8.
 - Consider adding pepper to beef marinade
 - Use small capsicums
 - Consider adding a bit of ginger